KOKOSde/attribution-graph-optimization/README.md

 ## 💡 Applications

-This optimization is useful for:
+This optimization works with any transformer-based model and is useful for:

 - **Attribution Analysis** - Understanding which features influence model outputs
 - **Model Interpretability** - Generating feature activation graphs at scale
-- **AI Safety Research** - Analyzing model behavior patterns
+- **AI Safety Research** - Analyzing model behavior patterns across LLMs and VLMs
 - **Neural Network Debugging** - Identifying problematic features quickly
+- **Works with:** GPT, LLaMA, Qwen, LLaVA, CLIP, and any transformer architecture

 ---